NickHerrig/nickherrig.com/content/posts/the-fundamentals-binary.md

 +++
-date = "2020-03-24"
+date="2020-08-12"
-title = "The Fundamentals: Binary" description = "This post introduces the concepts of bits, bytes, and binary." categories=["fundamentals"]
+title="The Fundamentals: It's all Ones and Zeros description="This post introduces the concepts of binary, number systems, and unicode." categories=["fundamentals"] draft=true
 +++

-## Welcome Back Ladies and Gents!
+## Welcome Back Folks!
 Welcome back to The Fundamentals blog series.
-Where we have a conversation about technology concepts in a non-intimidating fashion.
+Where we have conversations about fundamental technology concepts in a non-intimidating fashion.
-The ultimate goal?
+The ultimate goal you might ask?
-To lower the barrier to entry to the technology industry, and inspire technology craftspeople of the future.
+To learn, grow, and be better.
 If you haven't read the the fundamentals introduction post, feel free to [give it a skim](https://nickherrig.com/posts/the-fundamentals-intro/).
 Let's get started!